For meeting your financial goals it is important to know the basic tips for money management.

 If you currently use them on regular bases then close the option of auto-renewal.
 And those which you no longer are going to use cancel them out.

 8. Hold an emergency saving

 Emergency funds or savings are important for meeting unexpected or emergency needs.
-But unfortunately most of the people can’t meet this criteria and have limited to no savings.
+But unfortunately, most people can’t meet these criteria and have limited to no savings.

-According to ABC News 40% of the Americans didn’t have $400 in savings to pay for an emergency.
+According to ABC News, 40% of Americans didn’t have $400 in savings to pay for an emergency.